 This journey is just the beginning.
 For those who want to go deeper, it leads to Nan Jaden Amoni, a work of Haitian Kreyòl literature by Marleen Julien.
 Classic fables and original stories, in authentic Kreyòl.
 Available now.
-Find out more in Week 5.
+Find out more in Stories & Community.

 Revolisyon Ayisyen

 The Haitian Revolution was not just a fight for independence.
 It was a fight to prove that enslaved people had the right to be free, to govern themselves, and to be seen as fully human.
-This week, we honor the leaders, women, dates, and memories that helped give birth to Haiti.
+In this chapter, we honor the leaders, women, dates, and memories that helped give birth to Haiti.

 Vwayaj la